Private School vs Government School: Which is Right for Your Child?

 The average annual expenditure per student in a government primary school was Rs.
 3,176 in 2014, according to the NSSO report.

-Admission Process for Private and Government Schools in India
+Admission Process: Private vs Government Schools

 Balancing School and Coaching